 Editorial opinion

-Most women with blocked fallopian tubes are unaware of the condition until they decide to become pregnant.
-Fallopian tube obstruction develops imperceptibly and in most cases is asymptomatic.
+Most women suffering from blocked fallopian tubes are unaware of this pathology until they decide to become pregnant.
+Tubal obstruction develops unnoticed and in most cases asymptomatic.
 Nevertheless, it is very dangerous - adhesions in the tubes lead not only to infertility, but also to ectopic pregnancies.

-If you can’t get pregnant for a long time, the doctor may refer you to check the patency of the fallopian tubes.
+If you cannot get pregnant for a long time, your doctor may refer you to check the patency of the fallopian tubes.

-It is necessary to assess the condition of the fallopian tubes for those women who cannot conceive a child for a long time.
+The condition of the fallopian tubes needs to be assessed for those women who have been unable to conceive a child for a long time.
 However, such a study is not prescribed immediately.
-To begin with, the doctor must make sure that infertility was not caused by other causes, such as hormonal imbalance.
+First, the doctor must make sure that infertility was not caused by other reasons, for example, hormonal imbalance.

-If it is not possible to isolate the factor preventing conception, then the doctor will refer the patient for an examination to assess the patency of the fallopian tubes.
-The appendages of the uterus are thin branches from the reproductive organ.
+If it is not possible to identify the factor preventing conception, the doctor will refer the patient for an examination to assess the patency of the fallopian tubes.
+The uterine appendages are thin branches from the reproductive organ.
 Their diameter is 0.1-1 mm, depending on the specific area of the appendage.
 Spikes can be concentrated anywhere.
-Classical ultrasound examination does not detect the growth of connective tissue, so it is difficult to identify adhesions.
-At the same time, it must be remembered that infertility is not always caused by tubal obstruction.
-Women from the "risk group" are recommended to undergo a study on this matter.
+Classic ultrasound examination does not detect the proliferation of connective tissue, so it is difficult to identify adhesions.
+At the same time, we must remember that infertility is not always caused by obstruction of the tubes.
+Women from the “risk group” are recommended to undergo research on this matter.
 These include:

 1. Women who have previously undergone abdominal surgery.